It’s Just a Pill

-The musical score has been produced by David Ruttenberg, a GRAMMY® producer who has worked with Peter Gabriel, Stevie Wonder, and Janet Jackson among others.
+The musical score was produced by David Ruttenberg, a GRAMMY® producer who has worked with Peter Gabriel, Stevie Wonder, and Janet Jackson among others.

-The play is directed by Bruce Hostetler, artistic director for the Portland Revels, a theater specializing in programming for children of all ages.
-The cast features professional actors.
+The play was directed by Bruce Hostetler, artistic director for the Portland Revels, a theater specializing in programming for children of all ages.
+The cast featured professional actors.

 Spring 2019 Tour

-The initial costs associated with the play’s production, prevention toolkit, and spring 2019 tour have been made possible through funding from an NC AHEC Innovation Grant, a SAMHSA Opioid STR Grant, and private donors.
+The initial costs associated with the play’s production, prevention toolkit, and spring 2019 tour were made possible through funding from an NC AHEC Innovation Grant, a SAMHSA Opioid STR Grant, and individual donors.

-Additional funding is being sought to expand distribution of the play to more schools and communities across the state, particularly underserved rural communities.
+Additional funding is being sought to expand distribution of the play to more schools and communities, particularly underserved rural communities.